shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ||||

 Hand-crafted, *rule-based* templates can be built using just one or a few examples of the target call.
-But like any rule-based *AI* system they are *brittle*, that is, they break easily if the target call falls even slightly outside the bounds of the rules.
+But like any rule-based *AI* system, they are *brittle*, that is, they break easily if the target call falls even slightly outside the bounds of the rules.
 A supervised machine-learned model, for example an SVM or Random Forest, is far more resilient to slight changes in the range of the target call but they require many more training examples, on the order of 100 training examples.
 Finally, the convolutional neural network (CNN) is the most powerful learning machine available today (2020) but this power is achieved only by supplying thousands of examples of the each target call.

  **Note**: The following two rules apply to the preparation of training/test datsets, regardless of the recognizer type.